-Pursuer David Jones, merchant in Glasgow, imported quantities of lint-seed from Carolina and Pennsylvania.
+Pursuer David Jones, merchant in Glasgow, imported quantities of lint-seed from Philadelphia, which were growth in Pensylvania.
 The goods arrived in Greenock bound for Glasgow.
 Two dealers in Glasgow whose business would be affected by the influx of lint-seed lodged a complaint about the quality of the lint-seed with the trustees for improvement of fisheries and manufactures.
 The dealers maintain that the lint-seed is bad, and therefore should not be imported.
 Defender Hugh Smith is a surveyor for the trustees for improvement of fisheries and manufactures.
 Receiving a report that some of the seed was bad, Smith ordered the condemnation of the seed.
 Jones challenges the grounds and process by which Smith seeks to condemn his cargo.